 In this example, first the subchannel for an I/O device with bus ID 0.0.3d07 is identified, then logging is initiated.

-Chapter 42.
+Chapter 46.
 Control program identification

-If your Linux instance runs in LPAR mode, you can provide the names of the Linux instance and, if applicable, sysplex to the control program identification (CPI) feature.
+For Linux in LPAR mode, you can provide data about the Linux instance to the control program identification (CPI) feature.